Melissa Diamond

 About

-I am a postdoctoral fellow in the Queen’s University Department of Physics, Engineering Physics, and Astronomy.
-I am also a member of the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
+I am a McDonald Institute postdoctoral Theory fellow at McGill University and a member of the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
 I got my PhD in 2022 from Johns Hopkins University.
-There, I worked with David E. Kaplan, studying phenomenology of Beyond the Standard Model particles, primordial black holes, and the behavior of heavy composite dark matter.
+There, I worked with David E. Kaplan, studying phenomenology of Beyond the Standard Model particles, primordial black holes, and the behaviour of heavy composite dark matter.

 My current research covers a variety of topics around phenomenology, dark matter and astroparticle physics.
 I think about how to use compact objects such as neutron stars and white dwarfs to better understand different dark matter models.
 I have considered how Standard Model loop interactions make dark matter that interacts with the Standard Model observable to a wider range of detectors.
 I am also interested in primordial black holes, heavy dark matter composite structures, and study dark matter which only interacts with the Standard Model through gravity.